craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 ###### Ruby Pyramid
 > 'A light red ruby cut to a pyramidic shape.
 Deep within, the embers of a fire still glow.'
 > *Ruby Pyramid* is a **common** artifact, and incurs 2d8 (9) radiation.
 > A *Ruby Pyramid* is a passive artifact with one charge and a triggered effect.
-When you would next make a death saving throw, the charge is used, you regain 10d4hp, and you become conscious.
+When you would next make a death saving throw, the charge is used, you regain 3d4hp, and you become conscious.

 ###### Fire-Heart Ruby
 > 'A large heart shaped ruby, inside of which a small roiling flame can be seen against the walls.'
 > *Fire-Heart Ruby* is a **rare** artifact, and incurs 2d8 (9) Radiation.
 > A *Fire-Heart Ruby* holds up to ten charges.
-As a bonus action, you may spend a charge to gain 1d4+1hp or 1d4+1 fire damage to your next attack.
+As a bonus action, you may spend a charge to regain 1d4+1hp or 1d4+1 fire damage to your next attack.

 ##### Force
 < 1 common, 3 uncommon, 2 rare >
 ###### Small World
 > 'A sphere of swirling green, blue, and brown glass.
 It is etched with a switching web of dark strips and bumps.'
 > *Small World* is a **common** artifact, and incurs 2d12 (13) radiation.
 > A *Small World* is a passive artifact with one charge and a triggered effect.
-When you are next the target of an attack, the charge is used, and your AC increases by 8.
+When you are next the target of an attack, the charge is used, and your AC increases by 8 until the beginning of your next turn.

 ###### Glass Dreams
 > 'A fist-sized sphere of light pink glass, where a small amount of purple gas slowly bubbles and conglomerates towards the bottom of the sphere.
 As you hold it in your hand, you can swear you just heard it whisper something to you.'